AaronLaw/my-setting/Raspberry Pi setup notes.md

     pip install mysql-python    # but `no module named 'Configparser'`, and the `ConfigParser` does not support python3 easy_install mysql-python

-None of them works because I use Python3, not python 2.
+:broken_heart: None of them works because I use Python3, not python 2.

+:rage4:
 Then, I Google: pip install mysql-python  no module named 'Configparser'

+:pray:
 '''
     pip install mysqlclient

 in my python3.4 virtualenv after